junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Castiel didn't lie when he said whatever comes next is a thousand times more horrifying.

-He'd have been dead fa hundred times if he were just a human, but it seems, now, without fighting against the angel, all those would do is merely tearing their consciousness apart for less than half a second.
+He'd have been dead a hundred times if he were just a human, but it seems, now, without fighting against the angel, all those would do is merely tearing their consciousness apart for less than half a second.

 Jimmy sinks back under the water every time when Castiel finds his footing again.